 Committees (cont.)
-Descriptions Conflict of Institutional Conflicts of Interest Interest (continued) The IRB must be informed when the College has: An active management role in the business which funds the research, or Intellectual property rights in the product being tested, and/or An Institutional Leader with direct responsibility for human subject research who holds a significant financial interest in the commercial research sponsor or the investigational product • The Office of Research receives reports on institutional financial interests from the Baylor Licensing Group (BLG) and BCM Technologies (BCMT) through BRAIN • Institutional Leaders disclose their financial interests at least annually • When an investigator selects as a funding source one of the businesses in which BCM or its Institutional Leader has a financial interest, the investigator is notified through BRAIN of the institutional relationship, and that the protocol requires additional review by the Research Conflict of Interest Committee (RCOIC) • The RCOIC reviews the Institutional Conflict of Interest and proposes a plan to manage the conflict as it relates to the proposed research, so that it does not adversely affect participant protections.
+Descriptions Conflict of Institutional Conflicts of Interest Interest (continued) The IRB must be informed when the College has: An active management role in the business which funds the research, or Intellectual property rights in the product being tested, and/or An Institutional Leader with direct responsibility for human subject research who holds a significant financial interest in the commercial research sponsor or the investigational product The Office of Research receives reports on institutional financial interests from BCM Ventures and BCM Technologies (BCMT) through BRAIN Institutional Leaders disclose their financial interests at least annually • When an investigator selects as a funding source one of the businesses in which BCM or its Institutional Leader has a financial interest, the investigator is notified through BRAIN of the institutional relationship, and that the protocol requires additional review by the Research Conflict of Interest Committee (RCOIC) • The RCOIC reviews the Institutional Conflict of Interest and proposes a plan to manage the conflict as it relates to the proposed research, so that it does not adversely affect participant protections.
 The plan is forwarded to the IRB. • The IRB reviews the plan recommended by the RCOIC and may impose additional requirements (including, but not limited to, the appointment of an independent DSMB, information about the interest being included in the consent form, or moving the research to another site) to protect human subjects and to ensure the objectivity of the research • The IRB has the final authority to decide whether the financial interest and its management, if any, allows the research to be approved.
-The BCM Research Compliance Services monitors approved management plans on a regular basis to ensure compliance.
+The BCM RCOI Research Compliance team members on behalf of the RCOIC monitors approved FCOI and ICOI management plans on a regular basis to ensure compliance.
 Reports of findings are made to the IRB and the RCOIC for review and deliberation.